jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 I've covered most of the current functions with LSP integration tests using [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), which you can run by running `make test`.

-Note that the current test suite requires you to have Plenary and nvim-lspconfig installed via [packer.nvim](https://github.com/wbthomason/packer.nvim) due to my complete ignorance about `runtimepath` and `packpath`.
-Sorry!
+The test suite has the same requirements as the plugin, and testing ESLint code actions and formatting requires `eslint` and `prettier` to be on your `$PATH`.

 ## Goals